 One key thing to avoid in your pitch is the pressure sell.
 Using tactics like offering a discount if they sign up now will only put prospective clients off and drive your pitch into the ground.
 It is important that the client sees the purchase as their own decision based on well thought out business principles.

 The best you can do is to lay the arguments for a purchase in front of them clearly and allow them to decide that this is the right step to take.
 As long as your call to action is strong enough then they will make the right decision in the time frame you have outlined for them.

-Read more about this in our article: Powerful Sales Techniques & Tips
+Read more about this in our article: Powerful Sales Techniques and Tips

-When you end the pitch and walk out of the door you want to already have your follow up or at least a mechanism to follow up in place.
+80% of all deals are made in the follow-up so when you end the pitch and walk out of the door you want to already have your follow-up or at least a mechanism to follow up in place.
 If you leave with no means to contact the client then you will effectively be cold calling when you pick up the phone to make contact again.

 But if you have a meeting lined up or a call in the diary then you can leave with a clear time frame for them to consider the proposal and reach a conclusion.
 This will add urgency without pressure and will increase your chances of success.